 Within the UAE, Abu Dhabi generally takes a harder line against Iran than does the emirate of Dubai, which has an Iranian-origin resident community as large as 300,000 and business ties to Iran.
 This view could explain comments by the UAE Ambassador to the United States on July 6, 2010, when, on a panel at the Aspen Institute, Ambassador Yusuf Otaiba said, when asked about UAE support for military action to try to halt Iran's nuclear program, "We cannot live with a nuclear Iran....
 I am willing to absorb what takes place at the expense of the security of the UAE."
-On the islands dispute, the UAE wants to refer the dispute to the International Court of Justice (ICJ).
-Iran insists on resolving the issue bilaterally.
+On the islands dispute, the UAE seeks to refer the dispute to the International Court of Justice (ICJ), but Iran insists on resolving the issue bilaterally.
+(ICJ referral requires concurrence from both parties to a dispute.)
 The UAE formally protested Iran's setting up of a maritime and ship registration office on Abu Musa in July 2008.
 The United States supports UAE proposals but takes no formal position on sovereignty.
-Still seeking to avoid antagonizing Iran, in May 2007 the UAE received Ahmadinejad (the highestlevel Iranian visit since the 1979 revolution) and allowed him to lead an anti-U.S. rally of several hundred Iranian-origin residents of Dubai at a stadium there.
+Still seeking to avoid antagonizing Iran, in May 2007 the UAE received Ahmadinejad (the highest-level Iranian visit since the 1979 revolution) and allowed him to lead an anti-U.S. rally of several hundred Iranian-origin residents of Dubai at a stadium there.